When you hold an event in a park, garden or sportsground, you may need to erect structures on the event day.

 - a prefabricated building with a floor area exceeding 100sqm.

-If you intend to erect any of these items, complete the Application for Siting of Prescribed Temporary Structure (138KB).
+If you intend to erect any of these items, complete the application for prescribed temporary structures below.

 The permit costs $290.40.
 Allow 10 weeks for processing.

 Temporary structures must be weighted down with sandbags or water weights.

 We don't allow structures to be pegged or staked in the ground as this may damage our underground irrigation systems.

 Different parks and gardens have different restrictions on the type, size and quantity of the marquees or arbours permitted.
 Visit our Parks and gardens page to find out what is permitted at each park.

 To protect our parks, motor vehicles and horse-drawn carriages are prohibited from entering, unless approved for a specific purpose.

 Restrictions apply to the quantity of chairs and tables you are able to bring into a Council-owned park, garden or reserve.
 This is to protect the park and any watering systems.